No, you tell them I'll talk to them when I'm good and ready.

 Because most people are right-handed.

-You know the left-handed women have a tendency to die early.
+You know, the left-handed women have a tendency to die early.

 No, you know what?

-I have written a book on that, and I even mailed it to you and thanks for your uh your uh advocacy, but no, it's not true.
+I have written a book on that, and I even mailed it to you, and thanks for your advocacy.

-That was that was a false study, and my book actually proves it wrong, and there's been studies to show he do not die younger.
+That was a false study, and my book actually proves it wrong.

-Well, it it was absurd.
+Well, it was absurd.

 Why put that story out?

-Thanks uh very much out there.
+Thanks very much out there.

 Yeah, I know.